alex-xun-xu/alex-xun-xu.github.io/ProjectPage/IJCV_17/Readme.txt

 The labels for each video are given in http://pan.baidu.com/s/1nuU6VUT .
 Note, the CCV dataset is multi-labelled, i.e. each video may be associated with multiple labels.

+Alternative to Baidu Disk, both category splits and labels can be downloaded from https://drive.google.com/open?id=0B0Ahi0YU7ffLZnNTLUJsLVh4WWs